 The International Atomic Energy Agency (IAEA) says individuals who are exposed to low-dose ionizing radiation, such as x-ray and CT scans, may be at a higher risk for developing eye lens opacity.

-This not only has implications for radiology technicians and health care personnel who are exposed to x-rays in intervention and catheterization labs, but also individuals who have completed cancer radiation treatments and multiple CT scans.
+This not only has implications for radiology technicians and health care personnel who are exposed to x-rays in intervention and catheterization labs but also for individuals who have completed cancer radiation treatments and multiple CT scans.

 According to the Mayo Clinic, some lifestyle choices may cause early-onset cataracts: